An 11-Year-Old Reciter of the "Mahfel" program receives an educational scholarship from Iran Language Institute

 Saleh Mahdizadeh, an 11-year-old reciter and memorizer of the entire Quran, has been awarded a scholarship from Iran Language Institute following his unique performance in the Quranic program "Mahfel," which garnered significant attention, particularly online.

-The Public Relations and International Affairs department of Iran Language Institute reported that Dr. Mahdi Zolfaghari, the head of the institute, welcomed Mr. Mahdizadeh and his family to the headquarters yesterday.
+The Public Relations and International Affairs department of Iran Language Institute reported that Dr. Mehdi Zolfaghari, the head of the institute, welcomed Mr. Mahdizadeh and his family to the headquarters yesterday.
 During the visit, he praised the young Quranic scholar's parents, stating, "Imparting Quranic values to the children of our nation represents the greatest cultural accomplishment and is among the blessings of the Islamic Revolution."

 Dr. Zolfaghari highlighted the Quran's paramount significance within Islam, viewing it as the primary guide for Muslims.
 He warned that neglecting the Quran could lead to the deterioration of Islamic societies.
 He further asserted, "With dedicated parents and children like Saleh, the Quran will always remain a cornerstone in our country."